 I haven’t felt my best lately.
 As with life itself, we have ups and downs, highs and lows.
 Some experiences affect us stronger than others.
 Only I’ve avoided admitting that I was in pain for quite a few years now.
 I tried a lot of different things to get better, moving countries twice being one of them, surfing helping a lot, but like the effects of ibuprofen, it soon dissipates, not solving the problem, just temporarily releasing the pain.

-So I got upset.
-And I asked Up There (to God, my Angels, the Higher energies around us), “What’s my problem?”
-“Am I lost?”
-“Why do I feel like I failed in life?”
-“Did I fail?”
-“Why can I not even use my body anymore the way I want to?”
-“Why can I never focus on my work properly?”.
-But essentially my question was “Why do I feel so restless all the time?” because this is what eventually led me to completely crash, mentally and physically.
+Because this is what eventually led me to completely crash, mentally and physically.
 Moving around, jumping around, not listening, escaping, rushing, running away, I’m always in movement.
 And when I hit my back, I felt like I reached the bottom.
 I hadn’t cried out of physical pain for so long, maybe even never.
 And I was scared.
 What would I become if I couldn’t “move” anymore?
 Using my body as an escape is what I had been doing, grateful that it could keep up with all the runs, all the surfs, all the boyfriends, all the errands, all the travels.
-But in fact I’ve been damaging it, and it was sending me signs that I was ignoring.
+But in fact, I’ve been damaging it, and it was sending me signs that I was ignoring.
 I guess I couldn’t pretend anymore, since it just decided that it was going to take a break from me.
 OKAY.

 So I asked for help, because I had enough of being so restless, I was exhausted, and I was blaming myself for it.

-Last November, when I moved back, I found a cool shop nearby where there is no packaging, you bring your own, fill it up with what you need and it’s all organic.
+Last November, when I moved back, I found a cool waste-free organic shop nearby.
 Cool stuff.
 They had a few business cards there promoting other local businesses.
-One of them caught my eye: reiki and energetic, intuitive massages.
+One of them caught my eye: Reiki and energetic intuitive massages.
 I took it and left it in the little basket holding other loyalty cards and pennies near my entrance door.

 Last week, I spontaneously decided I would message the lady on facebook.
 Birthday coming soon hehe, what a good excuse.